MJ029/Notes/Python + Machine Learning + Deep Learning/Certifications/Microsoft DP - 100/2) Create no-code predictive models with Azure Machine Learning/Module - 1 [Use automated machine learning in Azure Machine Learning].md

 		- **Target column:** Specifies target column in dataset to be used as predictor(Y)
 		- **Training compute target:** Choose the **Compute Clusters** that created previously
 	- **Task type and settings:**
-		- **Task type:** Specifies type of task (**Regression**, **Classification**, **Clustering**)
+		- **Task type:** Specifies type of task (**Regression**, **Classification**, **Time Series**)
 		- **Additional configuration settings:**
 			- **Primary metric:** Specifies metrics availabel for regression and classification models like MSE, MAE and etc...
       			- Classification:
     				- Accuracy
     				- AUC Weight
     				- Norm Macro recall
     				- Average precision score weighted
     				- Precision score weighted
     			- Regression:
     				- Spearman Correlation
     				- Normelized root mean squared error
     				- R2 Score
     				- Normalized mean squared error

     			- Time Series:
     				- Normelized root mean squared error
     				- R2 Score
     				- Normalized mean squared error

     			- Validations:
     				- k-fold cross validation
     				- Monte carlo cross validation
     				- Train-validation split
     				- Auto
-			- **Explain best model: ** Checkbox, this option causes automated machine learning to calculate feature importance for the best model; making it possible to determine the influence of each feature on the predicted label.
+			- **Explain best model:** Checkbox, this option causes automated machine learning to calculate feature importance for the best model; making it possible to determine the influence of each feature on the predicted label.
-			- **Blocked algorithms:** Specifies that algorithms not the be performed
+			- **Blocked algorithms:** Specifies that algorithms not the be performed.
-			- Regression:
+    			- **Regression:**
     				- ElasticNet
     				- GradientBoosting
     				- Decision Tree
     				- KNN
     				- LassoLars
     				- SGD
     				- RandomForest
     				- ExtreemRandomTrees
     				- LightGBM
     				- XGBoostRegressor
     				- FastLinearRegression
     				- OnlineGradientRegressor
-			- Classification:
+    			- **Classification:**
     				- LogisticRegression
     				- SGD
     				- MultinomialNaiveBayes
     				- BernouliNaiveBayes
     				- SVM
     				- LinearSVM
     				- KNN
     				- DecisionTree
     				- RandomForest
     				- ExtremeRandomTrees
     				- LightGBM
     				- GradientBoosting
     				- XGBoostClassifier
     				- AveragedPerceptronClassifier
-			- TimeSeries Forecasting:
+    			- **TimeSeries Forecasting:**
     				- AutoArima
     				- Prophet
     				- TCNForecaster
     				- ElasticNet
     				- GradientBoosting
     				- DecisionTree
     				- KNN
     				- LassoLars
     				- SGD
     				- RandomForest
     				- ExtreemRandomTrees
     				- LightGBM
     				- XGBoostRegressor
+    		- **Exit Criterian:** Specifies the threshold to exit from job training. usually it will be Time bound or Metric bound.
+        		- **Training job time (hours):** The maximum amount of time, in hours, for an experiment to train the models.
+        		- **Metric score threshold:** When this threshold value will be reached for an iteration metric the training job will terminated.
+            		- ***Note:*** Keep in mind that meaningful models have correlation > 0, otherwise they are as good as guessing the average Metric threshold should be between bounds -1 - 1
+      		- **Validation:** Specifies type of validation we are going to use in our expriment.
+        		- **Validation type:**
+            		- Auto
+            		- K-Fold Cross Validation
+            		- Monte Carlo Cross Validation
+            		- Train-Validation Split
+      		- **Concurrency:** Specifies maximum parallel Iterations to run.
+        		- **Max concurrent iterations:** Integer Value >= 1

 ### Deploy a model as a service:
 - After you've used automated machine learning to train some models, you can deploy the best performing model as a service for client applications to use.